Types of Remote Models: Global Delivery (GTM) vs Virtual Team (VTM) vs Dedicated Team (DTM)

 The global delivery model provides quality IT services through a flexible system that uses both onshore and offshore resources.
 Once customer requirements have been gathered and analyzed, IT outsourcing companies can determine whether the global delivery method would be the best option.
 By using resources from multiple sites across the globe, this model allows for a more customized development project.
 Global delivery services can help to minimize costs, gain access to the best expertise and knowledge, and provide 24/7 resources around the clock work.
 This method is highly effective when executing IT projects that need a fast response to changing customer requirements.

-Virtual Team Model
+Virtual Development Team Model

 The virtual team model refers to a group of individuals who work together from different geographic locations and communicate electronically.
-One of the major benefits of this model is the idea that the group is truly a team who are engaged in interdependent tasks.
+One of the major benefits of virtual development team model is the idea that the group is truly a team who are engaged in interdependent tasks.
 Each member has their own set of skills and expertise, and they communicate electronically to collaborate on each development project.
-Virtual teams can gather the best talents without a geographical restriction.
+Virtual development teams can gather the best talents without a geographical restriction.
 An effective virtual team can offer a full suite of services from independently employed individuals to deliver the highest quality development project results to their clients.
 Clients benefit from cost savings, highly skilled global talent, and an increase in productivity.

-Dedicated Team Model
+Dedicated Development Team Model

-The dedicated team model is generally used for long-term projects.
+The dedicated development team model is generally used for long-term projects.
 In this model, an outsource company works with a dedicated project team to meet the requirements of each assignment.
 This model is often used when specific expertise is required.
 When a team doesn’t have the knowledge needed to complete a project, the dedicated team model is an effective way to collaborate with expert individuals who have the skills needed to deliver results.
 Clients who use the dedicated team model have more flexibility and scalability.
 Since the scope of the work is not generally defined with a dedicated development team, requests can be changed at any time.

 Advantages and Disadvantages of Remote Models